bih/jquery.markdown.js/README.md

 ## About
 This plugin was happily developed by Bilawal Hameed, a hacker and entrepreneur.
 I hated two editors for one piece of text, so I experimented with HTML5 to come up with this hack.
 Ideally, it should improve into one great piece of kit for websites who care about UI.

 It's not ready for production yet.
-It doesn't support the full Markdown specification [full John Gruber Markdown specification](http://daringfireball.net/projects/markdown/syntax).
+It doesn't support the complete [John Gruber Markdown specification](http://daringfireball.net/projects/markdown/syntax) as of yet.
 It's a hack over a couple of hours, and I felt that it would improve faster by releasing it in the wild.

+Play about with it & let me know what you think.
 Tweet me at [@bilawalhameed](http://twitter.com/bilawalhameed) if you're stuck.